DrozdovDan/Daemon/README.md

 ### Web app

-This app display the last results of `pingall` command executed by daemon.
+This app display the last results of `pingall` command executed by daemon and draw a graph of all results of `pingall` command executed by daemon.
+Default server: localhost:5000